espressomd/espresso/doc/sphinx/system_setup.rst

 responsibility to decide whether the thermostat should be deterministic (by using a fixed seed) or not (by using a randomized seed).

-If the feature ``ROTATION`` is compiled in, the rotational degrees of freedom are also coupled to the thermostat.
-If only the first two arguments are specified then the diffusion coefficient for the rotation is set to the same value as that for the translation.

-A separate rotational diffusion coefficient can be set by inputting ``gamma_rotate``.
-This also allows one to properly match the translational and rotational diffusion coefficients of a sphere.
-Feature ``ROTATIONAL_INERTIA`` enables an anisotropic rotational diffusion coefficient tensor through corresponding friction coefficients.

-Finally, the two options allow one to switch the translational and rotational thermalization on or off separately, maintaining the frictional behavior.
-This can be useful, for instance, in high Péclet number active matter systems, where one only wants to thermalize the rotational degrees of freedom and translational motion is effected by the self-propulsion.

 Using the Langevin thermostat, it is possible to set a temperature and a friction coefficient for every particle individually via the feature ``LANGEVIN_PER_PARTICLE``.
 Consult the reference of the ``part`` command (chapter :ref:`Setting up particles`) for information on how to achieve this.

+The diffusion coeffictient :math:`D` of the particle can be obtained by the Einstein-Smoluchowski relation

+.. math:: D = \frac{k_B T}{\gamma}.

+The relaxation time is given by :math:`\text{gamma}/\text{MASS}`, with ``MASS`` the particle's mass.
+For a more detailed explanation, refer to :cite:`grest86a`.

+If the feature ``ROTATION`` is compiled in, the rotational degrees of freedom are also coupled to the thermostat.
+If only the first two arguments are specified then the friction coefficient for the rotation is set to the same value as that for the translation.
+A separate rotational friction coefficient can be set by inputting ``gamma_rotate``.
+The two options allow one to switch the translational and rotational thermalization on or off separately, maintaining the frictional behavior.
+This can be useful, for instance, in high Péclet number active matter systems, where one only wants to thermalize only the rotational degrees of freedom and translational motion is effected by the self-propulsion.

+The keywords ``gamma`` and ``gamma_rotate`` can be specified as a scalar, or, with feature ``PARTICLE_ANISOTROPY`` compiled in, as the three eigenvalues of the respective friction coefficient tensor.
+This is enables the simulation of the anisotropic diffusion of anisotropic colloids (rods, etc.).

 .. _Dissipative Particle Dynamics (DPD):